spacetelescope/relic/README.md

 ## What is RELIC?

 RELIC stands for "Release I Control".
 This software attempts to automatically maintain a git project's version information without the need for hardcoded values in the source code.
-This software is designed primarily for hardcore build maintainers and is best used with continuous integration services (i.e Travis-CI, etc).
+It is designed primarily for hardcore build maintainers, and is best used with continuous integration services (i.e Travis-CI, etc).

-Unless RELIC is distributed as a git submodule within your repository, an anonymous end-user must have RELIC installed prior to executing your project's `setup.py`.
+Unless RELIC is distributed as a git submodule within your repository, an anonymous end-user must have RELIC installed, or in their PYTHONPATH, prior to executing your project's `setup.py`.

-**Note**: If you plan to build packages for Conda you must install this package directly into the build environment. `conda-build` does not recursively clone git repositories, so access to submodule data is limited at best.
+**Note**: If you plan to build packages for Conda you will need to install this package directly into the build environment. `conda-build` does not recursively clone git repositories, so access to submodule data is limited at best.
 To work around this issue add `relic` as a build dependency in the `requirements` section of your recipe:

 ```yaml
 requirements: